CiscoDevNet/iPSK-Manager/README.md

 ```
 ## (Preview) SAML Authentication Support

-A preview of SAML authentication is now available for admin portal authentication.  iPSK-Manager does not act as a SAML SP and requires a external SP to interact with your SAML IDP (such as Apache module mod_shib) and after sucessful SAML Authentication Apache set either Apache Enviroment Variable or a Header.
-By default Header is disabled and Enviroment Variable used is REMOTE_USER, but can be changed.
+A preview of SAML authentication is now available for authentication in both admin, sponsor, and captive portals. iPSK-Manager does not act as a SAML SP and requires an external SP to interact with your SAML IDP (such as the Apache module mod_shib), and after successful SAML Authentication, Apache sets either an Apache Environment Variable or a Header.
+By default, the Header option is disabled, and the Environment Variable used is REMOTE_USER, but it can be changed.
 Settings for SAML are located in Platform Configuration.

-Users authenticated with SAML still need to be in either the local database or a LDAP database and assigned to groups for Authorization.
-For local database users the password does not matter and can be set to any value as users will not use a password.
+Users authenticated with SAML still need to be in either the internal database or an LDAP database and assigned to groups for Authorization.
+For internal database users, the password does not matter and can be set to any value as users will never use a password.
+The user store for captive and sponsor portals Authorization is based on the portal configuration.
+For admin portal Authorization, it defaults to the internal database.
+To use LDAP Authorization for the admin portal, enable the setting in Platform Settings and choose which LDAP directory to use; only one LDAP directory is supported for admin portal LDAP Authorization.

 Items to note:
 - There is no backdoor login support when SAML is enabled.
 If you need to gain access to a system with broken SAML authentication edit the DB manually to disable SAML authentication.
-- SAML only currently works for admin portal logins.
 - Use of headers for SAML authentication verification should be used with caution and protective measures should be made to make sure a user can not inject the header used for SAML authentication.

 ## Authors